 Are you amazing at diffusing tense situations with irate customers by actively looking for a win-win solution?
 Can you put small details together into a big picture that tells a story and highlights patterns?
 Do you naturally and easily inspire the team to make that last bit of effort when everyone is discouraged and tired?

-Some of us have a difficult time seeing talents and superpowers inside ourselves, and that can make thinking about a career change seem impossible.
+Some of us have a difficult time seeing talents and superpowers inside ourselves.
 If that is the case for you, ask people you trust what they think you are great at.
-You may also consider taking an assessment like StrengthsFinder to identify your themes of talent.

 Think back to when you were young.
 Before you were limited by what was rational and practical, you had a dream.
 What was it?

 Now, you may come back with a dream of “wearing dinosaur costumes in Japanese monster movies” or “an administrative assistant.”
 Reflect on what those meant to you as a child.
 Did you connect to the fun of creating make-believe worlds?
 Your desire to help others?
 A flair for showmanship and drama?
 What is inside this package of a childhood dream that reflects who you are?